Cost-Benefit Analysis: Definition, Process & Finance Examples

 • Project Benefit (PV): $1.5M

-• NPV: $500k | BCR: 1.5 → Worth pursuing.
+• BCR: 1.5 → Worth pursuing

-Why CBA Matters in Finance
+Why Cost-Benefit Analysis Is Important in Finance

 • Data-Driven Decisions: Replace hunches with quantifiable insights.